 As a result, the Yamaha P-121 is a lighter digital piano than the P-125, and while both pianos are perfectly fine for beginners, if you’re a true piano novice, you might feel more comfortable overall using the Yamaha P-121 because there’s less keys you have to worry about.

-Below, please take a moment to view some of the best selling digital pianos currently on sale at Amazon, and see how well they stack up to the pianos we discuss in-depth in this article.
+Below, please take a moment to view some of the best selling digital pianos currently on sale online, and see how well they stack up to the pianos we discuss in-depth in this article.

 Let’s Talk About Sound Quality